HTML vs CSS: What’s the Difference? Code Examples & Key Comparisons (2026)

 Custom Properties (CSS Variables)

-Custom properties make design tokens manageable in CSS:
+Custom properties make design tokens manageable directly in CSS:

 :root {